 Thank you for your interest in officiating with the GHRA.
-Each year the GHRA executive gets together during the summer months and determines how many officials are needed for the upcoming season based on the number of current members who are returning and the number of assignments we'll have in the coming season.
+Each year the GHRA executive accepts new officials depending on our needs for the coming season.

 Becoming a referee is a rewarding experience giving you the opportunity to be involved in hockey while developing your character, your ability and sense of achievement.
 As you improve, the number of games, difficulty and rewards will increase.
 We provide the coaching, mentoring and supervision to help you reach your goals.
 You will also become a member of the GHRA community enabling you to develop lasting friendships.

-The process for new applicants is as follows:
+The process for applicants who have not officiated previously is as follows:

-Interested applicants should fill out their contact information by using the button at the bottom of this page.
-Fill out the information as soon as possible to avoid disappointment.
-Applications are reviewed at the beginning of August.
+Commencing February 1st, we open our web site up to applications for Referees.
+Interested applicants should submit their contact information (Click the button at the bottom of this page).
+Applicants should fill out the information as soon as possible to avoid disappointment.
+Please ensure that you're providing all of the information requested.

+The GHRA Executive will hold a final review of the applicants by the end of July.
 Successful applicants will be notified and provided further instruction on how to get certified and where to purchase equipment.
+New officials are required to attend an Entry-level clinic.
+The clinics are usually held in October.

 Frequently Asked Questions

-What are the requirements to become a referee?
+What are the age requirements to become a referee?

-According to the OMHA, in order to be certified as a Level 1 Official, you must be a minimum of 14 years old, by December 31st of that season’s start date.
-If you are over 16 years old by December 31st of that season, you are carded your first season as a level 2R (Registered) official.
+According to the OMHA, in order to be certified as a Level 1 Official, you must be a minimum of 14 years old, by December 31st of that season.

 What kind of hockey will I work in my first season?

-Level 1s (any official under 16 by December 31st of that season) are restricted to Atom House League and Below.
-Level 2Rs will mostly work at the Peewee, Atom and Novice house league levels their first season.
-But it is possible to work rep, and higher levels depending on how they progress.
+Level 1's (any official under 16 by December 31st of that season) are restricted to U12 House League and Below.
+Level 2's will mostly work at the U12 and below house league levels their first season but it is possible to work rep, and higher levels depending on how they have progressed.

 What if I'm younger than the minimum age?

-If you are under 16 and over 11, we recommend that you become a timekeeper for a few seasons to get a better understanding of the game from the officials’ point of view.
+If you are under the age of 14, we recommend that you become a timekeeper for at least one season to get a better understanding of the game from the officials’ point of view.
+This experience also provides an opportunity to be with the Referees and determine if becoming one is right for you.
 Please see the timekeeper recruitment page for more information.

 What can I do to better my chances to become a referee?